Crossmint/candy-machine-react-ui/README.md

 # candy-machine-react-ui

+Create your NFT minting site for Solana Candy Machine, in less than 5 minutes.

 This repository contains a minimal UI front-end in React, for creating NFT drop sites for Solana Candy Machines.
-With this repo, your customers will be able to mint Solana Candy Machine NFTs.

-It is forked off the official Solana Metaplex repository, but contains improvements to make for a better development experience.
+It also includes the option to accept credit cards via Crossmint (which takes under 5 min to set up as well).

 ## Set up